gadatos/AmazonBasicsWebScraper/README.md

 # Amazon Basics Web Scraper

-This Puppeteer project is designed to scrape product information from Amazon Basics store page.
+### Description:
-This project was created as a test run of Puppeteer.js and demonstrates how Puppeteer can be used to automate web scraping tasks.
+Created a script to scrape web data from the AmazonBasics webpage.
+The script collects item information.
+This project serves as an exercise to demonstrate web scraping techniques using Puppeteer.js.

 <p align="center">
   <a href="#demo">>> skip down to demo and results</a>